openstack/neutron/doc/source/devref/quota.rst

 The Quota API extension handles quota management, whereas the Quota Engine component handles quota enforcement.
 This API extension is loaded like any other extension.
-For this reason plugins must explicitly support it by including "quotas" in the support_extension_aliases attribute.
+For this reason plugins must explicitly support it by including "quotas" in the supported_extension_aliases attribute.

 In the Quota API simple CRUD operations are used for managing project quotas.
 Please note that the current behaviour when deleting a project quota is to reset